dhthwy/r/README.md

 # r

+"Impacts a LOT of industries.
+Since all of these new cars are guaranteed trash after 100k-150k miles, there'll be far less work for painters, which is actually an ok job for the average person."

-"I'm sorry but your $50k - 100k vehicle is actually a piece of shit, filled with piece of shit aluminum, plastic, and flimsy tech."
+"I'm sorry but your $50k - 100k vehicle is actually a piece of shit, filled with piece of shit aluminum engine, plastic, and flimsy tech. $10k repairs because some plastic piece engine component broke.
+Could've been metal instead of plastic, but they don't want that part hitting 300k miles."

 "New cars have gone the way of the vacuum cleaner.
 It's affecting independent shops too.